 Most dahlias fall into one of three groups: the decorative, the cactus and the ball form.
 I don’t want to get too technical, but if you want some variety in your garden, it’s good to know the different groups.

-Decorative dahlias have flat, broad petals.
+Decorative dahlias have flat, broad petals that are sometimes wavy.
 The Café au Lait is a decorative dahlia.

 Cactus dahlias have spiky blooms.
 The petals are rolled and pointed.